readthedocs/website/content/posts/10-year-anniversary.md

 with our [Addons](https://docs.readthedocs.io/en/stable/addons.html) built on top of any HTML output.

 This sets us up to continue to support the documentation ecosystem as the tools evolve.
-We're hopeful to have another 10 years of making open source sustainable, and work to support the open source community.
+We're excited about what we've accomplished, and hope to have another 10 years of making open source sustainable with you.